 Good Monday morning!

-Thursday: Breezy and warmer again with scattered showers and thunderstorms.
-Highs 76-81.
+Wednesday: Mostly cloudy, remaining very warm and humid with showers and thunderstorms likely.
+Highs 85-90.
 Chance of rain 60%.

 Other City Forecasts: